 Life in Florence

 Kent State Florence is a comprehensive academic and cultural program.
 In addition to completing a full course load, students have many opportunities to get acquainted with Florence and Italy.
-Open to all students are these activities introducing Italian life and culture:
+Open to all students are many activities introducing Italian life and culture, which could include:

 - A Night at the Opera: Enjoy a celebrated opera by one of the great Italian composers performed in beautiful St. Mark’s Church.